CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 The **time series plot** shows a line graph with the average values over time ([Figure 10‑15](#Figure10-15)).
 The plot is made for the formula’s selected domain, layer range, and time-step range.
 Each time step’s data are averaged linearly to produce that time step’s data point.
 The current layer can be changed using the **Layer** spinner control above the plot.
 The layer value listed in the title is updated when you change the layer.

 <a id=Figure10-15></a>
 Figure 10‑15.
-Time Series Plot
+Time Series Plot<br>
 <img src="media/image040.png"/>

 Time Series Bar Plot